0xbythesecond/OpenVAS-Project/README.md

  >**Note**: In the trend column, we can notice that there is a downward trend now that we have removed the outdated programs.
 ![Credentialed scan results (removed outdated programs)](https://github.com/0xbythesecond/OpenVAS-Project/assets/23303634/c26d47f1-7da6-4eb7-aa40-d3b578f7cc25)

-- We can drill down into the results of the report to view the impact of the vulnerabilities that are remaining and the available solutions.
+- The vulnerabilities for FireFox, VLC Player, or Adobe ReaderWe are no longer present.
+Additionally, we can drill down into the results of the report to view the impact of the vulnerabilities that are remaining and the available solutions.
   ![expanded result of windows iexpress](https://github.com/0xbythesecond/OpenVAS-Project/assets/23303634/8fc279e4-1355-4c05-9b4e-703ad0ffaeb6)

 ### Clean Up Resources